thgrass/EnergyFaultDetector/README.md

 2. Unification, standardisation and generic improvements
    1. Additional options for all autoencoders (e.g. drop out, regularization)
    2. Data preparation (e.g. extend imputation strategies).
-   3. Unify default value settings.
-   4. No or low configuration need (e.g. use defaults where possible).
+   3. No or low configuration need (e.g. use defaults where possible).
-   5. Upgrade to Keras 3.0
+   4. Upgrade to Keras 3.0

 3. Root cause analysis expansion
    1. integrate SHAP and possibly other XAI-methods.